IepIweidieng/TJAPlayer3/tja.md

     * `<number-pixel-distance-x>`
     * `<number-pixel-distance-x><always-signed-number-pixel-distance-y>i` &mdash; TJAPlayer3 v1.6.x, OpenTaiko (0auBSQ) v0.6.0
     * `<number-distance-x-upper>/<number-distance-x-lower>` &mdash; TaikoManyGimmicks
-      * Specify the horizontal movement to be `<number-distance-x-upper>/<number-distance-x-lower>` of the default notefield width.
+      * Specify the horizontal movement to be `<number-distance-x-upper>/<number-distance-x-lower>` of the default note field width.
     * *Proposal*: `<value> deg <float-degrees-angle>`
       * Specify the moving vector as `<value>` rotated `<float-degrees-angle>` degrees (°) counterclockwise (↺).
     * `default` &mdash; TaikoManyGimmicks
-      * Move the judgment circle to the default position.
+      * Move the judgment mark to the default position.
   * `<direction-specifier>` can be one of:
     * (Empty) / `0`
       * Specify the moving direction as the scrolling direction if `<pixel-distance-specifier>` were the argument of [the `#SCROLL` command](#scroll) when the BPM is positive.